rochefort-lab/fissa/CONTRIBUTING.md

         $ git push -u origin my-feature

-5. Finally, go to the web page of your fork of the FISSA repo, and click 'Pull request' to send your changes to the maintainers for review.
-This will send an email to the committers.
+5. Finally, go to the web page of your fork of the FISSA repo, and click 'Pull request' to issue a [pull request] and send your changes to the maintainers for review.
+   This will also send a notification email to the committers.

 If any of the above seems like magic to you, then look up the [Git documentation] on the web.